benzainz/FinalProjectGameDev/README.md

 # FinalProjectGameDev

-TO PLAY THE GAME YOU WILL NEED TO DOWLOAD THE .exe from https://bezaleel81.itch.io/mrspace
+TO PLAY THE GAME YOU WILL NEED TO DOWLOAD THE .exe from https://bezaleel81.itch.io/mrspace FOR WINDOWS.
+AND FOR MAC https://bezaleel81.itch.io/mrspace4mac